Rotorua

 Te Arawa Māori first settled in Rotorua in the 14th century, and a thriving pā was established at Ohinemutu by the people who would become Ngāti Whakaue.
 The city became closely associated with conflict during the Musket Wars of the 1820s.
-Ohinemutu was invaded by a Ngāpuhi-led coalition in 1823, commanded by Hongi Hika and Pōmare I. In the 19th century early European settlers had an interest in developing Rotorua, due to its unique geothermal activity in Rotorua and its surrounding area.
+Ohinemutu was invaded by a Ngāpuhi-led coalition in 1823, commanded by Hongi Hika and Pōmare I. In the 19th century early European settlers had an interest in developing Rotorua, due to its unique geothermal activity and the surrounding area.
 Then, efforts by Māori and Europeans alike to establish Rotorua as a spa town led to a 99-year lease of land from Ngāti Whakaue to the Government.
-The city first became a major site of tourism due to the Rotorua's close proximity to the Pink and White Terraces, until they were destroyed by the volcanic eruption of Mount Tarawera in 1886.
+The city became a major site of tourism due to the Rotorua's close proximity to the Pink and White Terraces, until they were destroyed by the 1886 eruption of Mount Tarawera.
 Rotorua was elevated to borough status in 1922 and to city status 40 years later.

-Rotorua is a major destination for both domestic and international tourists; the tourism industry is by far the largest industry in the district.
+Rotorua is a major destination for both domestic and international tourists.
 It is known for its geothermal activity and Māori cultural tourism, and features geysers – notably the Pōhutu Geyser at Whakarewarewa – and hot mud pools.
 This thermal activity is sourced to the Rotorua Caldera, in which the city lies.